marouenes/take-off-data-platform/README.md

 * Run the bootstrap installation script for airflow
 * Launch the airflow webserver
 * Launch the airflow scheduler
-* Run the spark job on Airflow
+* Schedule the spark jobs on Airflow

 ## Running the tests